-Search Engines performs three major functions:
+Search Engines perform three major functions:

-After gathering all the needed information, the search engine uses its complex algorithm to rank your site considering its content quality, website structure, trustworthiness and popularity.
+After gathering all the needed information, the search engine uses its complex algorithm to rank your site, considering its content quality, website structure, trustworthiness, and popularity.

 Now that you know your primary keywords, you will want to use those exact keywords on your content without sounding too spammy.